 Each nominee must indicate they are willing and able to stand.

-Numbers of Users’ Representatives will not be limited and hence no voting process will be necessary.
+Numbers of Shipper Users’ Representatives will not be limited and hence no voting process will be necessary.

-Determining Shipper Groups
+Determining Shipper User Groups

-This section provides Parties with an explanation of a Shipper group.
-It can assist Parties to determine if they are within a Shipper group so they can accurately inform the Joint Office of this status during the UNC election process.
+This section provides Parties with an explanation of a Shipper User group.
+It can assist Parties to determine if they are within a Shipper User group so they can accurately inform the Joint Office of this status during the UNC election process.
 A Shipper’s Company Secretary is in the best position to determine whether that Party belongs to a Shipper group.

 Queries regarding your status as a trading party group should initially be directed to your Company Secretary.
 Further information is available from the Joint Office on +44 (0) 121 288 2107 or via email to uncelections@gasgovernance.co.uk.

 During any election, each Shipper party can submit one vote.
-If a Shipper is part of a Shipper group, only one party in that group can vote in the elections.
+If a Shipper User is part of a Shipper User group, only one party in that group can vote in the elections.

-Definition of a Shipper Group
+Definition of a Shipper User Group

-A Shipper group is a group comprised of a Shipper and every Affiliate of that Shipper.
+A Shipper User group is a group comprised of a Shipper Users and every Affiliate of that Shipper.
 An “Affiliate” is: any holding company of that Party, any subsidiary of that Party or any subsidiary of a holding company of that Party, (within the meaning of the Companies Act 2006 - section 1159).

-A Shipper will be in a Shipper group with all other Shippers that are its Affiliates.
+A Shipper User will be in a Shipper User group with all other Shippers Users that are its Affiliates.
 This means, all other Shippers who are:

-A subsidiary company of the Shipper;
+A subsidiary company of the Shipper User;

-The holding (parent) company of the Shipper; or
+The holding (parent) company of the Shipper User; or

-A company, which is a subsidiary of the same holding company as the Shipper.
+A company, which is a subsidiary of the same holding company as the Shipper User.